Author: Jan Scholten

 In the Apg3 classification Sapindales is one of the Orders of the Subclass Malvidae.
 Sapindales includes 6 big Families and 3 small ones.
 Sapindales has been recognised long as an Order with a stabile group of families in general.

-2. Toddalioideae, Subfamily of Rutaceae they feel not seen and of minor position in society.
+3. Toddalioideae, subfamily of Rutaceae they feel not seen and of minor position in society.

-4. Rutoideae, Subfamily of Rutaceae: the rules of society and culture are strong and too rigid.
+4. Aurantoideae, Subfamily of Rutaceae: the rules of society and culture are strong and too rigid.

 5. Galipeoideae, Subfamily of Rutaceae: they feel limited by society, want to show their uniqueness more.

-6. Spondioideae Subfamily of Anacardiaceae, subfamily : they feel the victim of the society, the rigidity of it; they were special, belonging to the upper class, but are now rejected.
+6. Spondioideae Subfamily of Anacardiaceae, subfamily: they feel the victim of the society, the rigidity of it; they were special, belonging to the upper class, but are now rejected.

 7. Rhosoideae, Subfamily of Anacardiaceae: they feel an outcast because they do not accept the rules of society.

-Kirkiaceae: 2 genera: Kirkia Pleikirkia; 6 six species; East Africa, Madagascar; previously in Simaroubaceae; Kirkia is a close relative of Burseraceae and Anacardiaceae and can probably be included with one of them.
+Kirkiaceae: 2 genera: Kirkia, Pleikirkia; 6 six species; East Africa, Madagascar; previously in Simaroubaceae; Kirkia is a close relative of Burseraceae and Anacardiaceae and can probably be included in Burseraceae.